-On 26 June, terrorists raided hotels along a beach in Sousse, Tunisia.
-Exact details of the terrorists’ tactics, the hotels struck, and the numbers of killed and wounded are tenuous, but as of 1700 Eastern Standard Time (US), the situation is this:
+On 26 June, a terrorist raided a hotel along a beach in Sousse, Tunisia.
+Exact details of the terrorist’s tactics, the hotel struck, and the numbers of killed and wounded are tenuous, but as of 1700 Eastern Standard Time (US), the situation is this:

 At approximately 12:00 pm Tunisia time, a single terrorist (witnesses originally said two terrorists) arrived by van near the Hotel Riu Imperial Marhaba and the Soviva Resort.
 He walked to the beach, drew an AK-47 from an umbrella, and began shooting beachgoers and sunbathers.
 (Original reporting said he arrived by Jet Ski and/or boat, so said the director of the Royal Kenz Hotel.)

 So far, there has been no reporting on shootings at the Soviva Resort itself.
 It appears the violence there likely happened at the Soviva’s beachfront as it sits next to (north of) the Imperial Marhaba.

-The owner of the Imperial Marhaba, Zohra Driss, said in the Daily Mail that the gunmen then made their way to the hotel’s swimming pool and began shooting patrons there.
+The owner of the Imperial Marhaba, Zohra Driss, said in the Daily Mail that the gunman then made his way to the hotel’s swimming pool and began shooting patrons there.
 (Later reporting said he also threw grenades or like explosive devices around the hotel.)

 ISIS called the hotel a “bordel” (whorehouse) and the victims “infidels.”

-The Tunisia attacks happened near the same time that a suicide bomber struck a Shia mosque in Kuwait (27 killed, 227 wounded) and a frenzied attacker descended on a factory in France.
+This hotel attacked happened close to the same time that a suicide bomber struck a Shia mosque in Kuwait (27 killed, 227 wounded) and a frenzied attacker descended on a factory in France.
 In the latter case, in Saint-Quentin-Fallavier (near Lyon), a terrorist beheaded a factory manager, hung his head and Islamist jihadist flags on the factory fence, and then rammed a vehicle into a building that triggered an explosion.